Sometimes a film's location can usurp its human stars, here we pick a few 'Oscar' contenders.

 Panama City and the Atacama Desert, Chile and Panama

 Locations in both South and Central America played a key part in 2008's 007 film 'Quantum of Solace'.
 In the film, the villainous Dominic Greene's desert hideout is actually the Paranal Observatory in northern Chile.
-The Haiti scenes were shot in Colon at the end of the Panama Canal and in reality the 'Bolivian' city you see in the film is actually Panama City's historic centre, the Casco Viejo.
-Daniel Craig even stayed in one of our favourite characterful hotels here, the Canal House – what a great Bond connection!
+The Haiti scenes were shot in Colon at the end of the Panama Canal and in reality the 'Bolivian' city you see in the film is actually Panama City's historic center, the Casco Viejo.
+Daniel Craig even stayed in one of our favorite characterful hotels here, the Canal House – what a great Bond connection!